marhoy/nrk-download/README.md

 In order to download something, you first have to search for it.
 And you have to specify whether you are searching for a particular program, or if you are searching for a series.
 ```
 $ nrkdownload -h
-usage: nrkdownload [-h] (-s | -p) [-d DIRECTORY] [--version] search_string
+usage: nrkdownload [-h] [--version] [-d DIRECTORY] (-s | -p) search_string

 Download series or programs from NRK, complete with images and subtitles.

 positional arguments:
-  search_string
+  search_string  Whatever you want to search for.
+Use single or double quotes
+                 if the string contains several words.

 optional arguments:
   -h, --help     show this help message and exit
+  --version      show program's version number and exit
+  -d DIRECTORY   The directory where the downloaded files will be placed
   -s, --series   Search for series
   -p, --program  Search for programs

-  -d DIRECTORY, --dir DIRECTORY
-                        The directory where the downloaded files will be
+The files are by default downloaded to ~/Downloads/nrkdownload.
+This can be
-                        placed
-  --version             show program's version number and exit
+changed by using the option -d as described above, or you can define the
+environment variable NRKDOWNLOAD_DIR
 ```

 ## Searching for a series